BRUNEXX13/ledger-service/README.md

 ├── docker-compose.yml              # Local infrastructure orchestration
 ├── insomnia_collection_ledger.json # Insomnia request collection
 ├── pom.xml                         # Project dependencies and build
-└── README.md                       # This file
+├── README.md                       # This file
+└── Why was it used?                # Detailed architectural decisions
 ```

 ## 🔄 Important Business Flows

+For a detailed explanation of the architectural decisions and flows, please refer to **[Why was it used?](Why%20was%20it%20used?)**.

 ### 1. User Creation